GrammaTech/gtirb/README.md

 auto vertex2 = addBlock(mainModule.getCFG(), std::move(b2));
 ```

-`addBlock` returns a vertex descriptor which can be used to retrieve
+The `addBlock` function returns a vertex descriptor which can be used
-the block or add edges:
+to retrieve the block or add edges:

 ```c++
 add_edge(vertex1, vertex2, mainModule.getCFG());